-MECCAcon IFF highlights independent films starring & from creators of the African diaspora.
+MECCAcon International Film Festival highlights independent films starring & from creators of the African diaspora.
 Short films are primary, but feature films have been added as well.

 We always have some of the best filmmakers in our festivals.
 We believe in showcasing GREATNESS to the public eye!